sarathms/scribussvnsynctest/Readme.md

 2. Also created in svn in second commit
 3. Added on svn.
 To be synced with git-svn
 4. Earlier failed.
 Trying again to sync with git-svn into svn branch
+5. Success.
+Another commit from svn to git